Resisting Arrest

 - Sentencing if convicted

-Factors that may affect the case include:
+Factors that may affect the severity of the allegations include:

 - Alleged injury to officers